maravger/samant-sfa/README.md

 and paste inside.

-Repeat this process for the am.pem certificate (am.pem and am_key.pem).
+Repeat this process for the am.pem certificate (am.pem and am.pkey).
 Also copy the am certificate to trusted_roots folder.

 	$ cp am.pem ~/.omf/trusted_roots